chef/license_scout/README.md

 * If you wish to scan for `berkshelf` dependencies, you'll need to manually install the Berkshelf gem in the same Ruby as License Scout
 * If you wish to scan for `mix` or `rebar` dependencies, you'll need to install Erlang OTP 18.3 or greater.
+* If you wish to scan for `cargo` dependencies, you'll need to manually install cargo

 ### Habitat